Victoric3/Victoric3/README.md

 - 👋 Hi, I’m victor chukwujiobi
-- 👀 i'm a fullstack react and nodejs developer
+- 👀 i'm a fullstack flutter sdk and nodejs developer
 - 💞️ I’m looking to collaborate on full stack projects
 - 📫 How to reach me: +2349139163346
-- 📫 How to reach me: chukwujiobivictoric@gmail.com
+- 📫 How to reach me: ceo@eulaiq.com

 <!---
 Victoric3/Victoric3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.